iqr-lab/docs/computer-vision/intel-nucs.md

 If not, please follow the following section on downgrading your kernel **BEFORE** installing `librealsense`.

-Please install `librealsense` from distribution following [`/computer-vision/intel-realsense.md`](https://iqr.cs.yale.edu/docs/computer-vision/intel-realsense.html).
+Please install `librealsense` from distribution following [Intel Realsense](https://iqr.cs.yale.edu/docs/computer-vision/intel-realsense.html).
 Note the manual installation step required for NUCs only.

 ## Kernel Downgrade